Silver Lake Flat Reservoir: Paddleboarding & Camping

 Silver Lake Flat is located just 3.5 miles past Tibble Fork Reservoir.
 Once you arrive at Tibble Fork, continue up the road until you reach Granite Flat Campground.
 But instead of heading straight into the campground, turn right onto the dirt road.
 That’s where the fun begins.
 You have to drive up the windy, narrow dirt road climbing 1,100 feet with a steep drop off on the passenger side.
 I’ve done the drive in a Toyota Camry but I wouldn’t recommend it!
 Something with AWD or 4WD is much better.
 It’s also a popular spot for UTVs, so beware of teenagers speeding around the corners.

-Once you've got your paddleboard rentals squared away, the best place to set up camp for the day is about half way down the east side of the lake.
+Once you've got your gear squared away, the best place to set up camp for the day is about half way down the east side of the lake.
 You’ll see a parking lot off to your right next to a beach area.
 This is where most people come to paddleboard, kayak, or tube.
-This is another lake that doesn’t allow motorized boats, so it’s very family-friendly.
+Like Tibble Fork, which you'll pass on the way here, this is another lake that doesn’t allow motorized boats, so it’s very family-friendly.
 And from here, you get some beautiful views of aspen lining one side of the lake and pine trees lining the other.

 But the best views are actually on the other side of the lake and you can get them two ways – just paddle out to the other side or instead of parking in the lot continue on and drive all the way around.
 There just isn’t as much parking on that side and you have to cross a little stream (through the water, not over a bridge).
 This time, we were in our AWD Sienna aka Swagger Wagon which did great on the road!
 We're all about those minivan bucket list adventures!
 (See what I did there?)

 Anyway, you get these amazing views of Mt.
 Timpanogos over the lake and it’s breathtaking!